-In this post, we will sum up what we covered during our trip and we will include the top things that are not to be missed on a trip to Cuba.
+In this post, we’ll summarize the key highlights from our trips and the top things that shouldn’t be missed during a visit to Cuba.

 Make sure you don’t miss our blog post ‘How to plan your trip to Cuba’